hypherionmc/fdd-docs/single-publish.md

 order: c
 ---

-The plugin includes for tasks. `publishMod`, `publishCurseforge`, `publishGitHub`, `publishModrinth` and can be found under the `publishing` section of the gradle tasks.
+The plugin includes four tasks. `publishMod`, `publishCurseforge`, `publishGitHub`, `publishModrinth` and can be found under the `publishing` section of the gradle tasks.

 If you only want to publish to a single platform when you have multiple platforms enabled (for example when one platform fails), just execute the single task for that platform.